piedoom/doomy.org/content/2016-07-24-integrating-your-bot-into-facebook/index.md

 title = "Integrating your bot into Facebook" date = 2016-07-24T01:00:00.007Z author = "doomy"
-description = "Integrating your bot into the evil terrible company previously known as Facebook"
+summary = "Integrating your bot into the evil terrible company previously known as Facebook"

 [taxonomies]
 categories = ["tutorial"]